cph101/Lets-Do-Wiki/docs/brewery/items.md

     imageId="beer_standard.png"
     description={
         <>
             The Completionist Banner is awarded to all players who have crafted all Beverages from the Brewery Mod.
-            <strong>Note:</strong> To receive the respective Advancements, you need all the items in your inventory at the same time.
+            Note: To receive the respective Advancements, you need all the items in your inventory at the same time.
         </>
     }
 />